jyje/portfolio/index.md

 <!-- **The annual interval stands for the focused duration of his full efforts*
 {:.faded} -->
 With a background in computer vision, he enhances cloud-native environments to create cost-efficient systems.
 His current occupation includes both DevOps and Computer Vision, involving the following responsibilities:

-- Managing cloud-based and on-premise clusters
+- Managing Cloud-Based and On-Premise Clusters
-- Developing CI/CD pipelines
+- Developing CI/CD Pipelines
-- Creating computer vision workflows
+- Creating Computer Vision Workflows
-- Building machine learning pipelines in cloud-native environments
+- Designing Machine Learning Pipelines in Cloud-Native Environments

 For more information, please visit [about]{:.heading.flip-title} page.
 Questions or suggestions are always welcome.
 If you have any questions, please feel free to send a contact [mail]{:.heading.flip-title}.